danfuzz/lactoserv/doc/coding-conventions.md

 ### Member naming (and details)

-* `_config_<name>` &mdash; Method defined by configuration classes which are (direct or indirect) subclasses of `compy.BaseConfig`.
+* `_config_<name>` &mdash; Method defined by configuration classes which are (direct or indirect) subclasses of `data-values.BaseConfig`.
 Each such method is responsible for validating and parsing/converting the correspondingly named property of a plain-object configuration.

 * `_impl_<name>` &mdash; Declared in base classes, _either_ as abstract and left